carsonjc04/carsonjc04/README.md

 # Hi, I’m Carson Christensen

-Senior Computer Science Student @ Cal State Fullerton
-Aspiring Software Engineer | Cloud & AI Enthusiast
 Based in California | Open to Remote/Hybrid Opportunities

 ---

 ## About Me
-- Currently a Software Engineering Intern at Pacific Life (May 2025 - January 2026)
+- Currently a Software Engineering at Pacific Life (May 2025 - January 2026)
 - Focused on Cloud Engineering, AI/ML, and Full-Stack Development
 - Experienced with AWS (Certified SAA-C03 & CLF-C02), Python, JavaScript, React, FastAPI, and Docker
 - Passionate about Robotics & AI integration (long-term goal: BCI applications & robotics systems)